Ioan Gruffudd’s daughter ‘denied restraining order’ against his girlfriend

 On Friday 23 June, it was reported that a judge at the Los Angeles Superior Court rejected 13-year-old Ella’s application for the civil harrassment protection order that was filed on 31 May.

-According to MailOnline, Wallace was present at the hearing and was “relieved” at the verdict delivered by Judge Josh Freeman Stinn.
+According to MailOnline, Wallace, who lives with multiple sclerosis, was present at the hearing and was “relieved” at the verdict delivered by Judge Josh Freeman Stinn.

 The Independent has contacted Gruffudd and Evans’s representatives for comment.